 densContour If density contours should be created for the plot(s) or not.
-Defaults to TRUE. a groupName1 The name for the first group groupName2 The name for the second group title If there should be a title displayed on the plotting field.
+Defaults to TRUE. a groupName1 The name for the first group groupName2 The name for the second group plotName The main name for the graph and the analysis.

+title If there should be a title displayed on the plotting field.
 As the plotting field is saved as a png, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
-To simplify usage for publication, the default is FALSE, as plotDir If different from the current directory.
+To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot.

+plotDir If different from the current directory.
 If specified and non-existent, the function creates it.
 If "." is specified, the plots will be saved at the current directory.